-Skills like time management, problem solving, goal setting, teamwork, effective communications, organization, and conflict resolution are also necessary to achieve success in maintaining permanent housing and income.
+Skills such as relapse prevention, parenting, time management, problem solving, goal setting, teamwork, effective communications, organization, and conflict resolution are also necessary to achieve success in maintaining permanent housing and income.

-Smart shopping, meal planning and cooking, budgeting, bill paying, and balancing a checkbook are also vital to succeed independently.
+Smart shopping, meal planning, cooking, budgeting, bill paying, and balancing a checkbook are also vital to succeed independently.